99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 runs on-demand when it gets invoked scaling is automated pay just for request and compute time
+Burst Concurrency Limits: 500-3000 (default 1000) If you invoke the function again while the first event is being processed

 Main integrations:
 API Gateway: to create Rest API